 PERS may only loan up to 33 1/3% of its total portfolio.
 Either PERS or the borrower can terminate all securities loans on demand.
 In September 2013 the Board elected to allow only overnight repurchase agreements collateralized by U.S. government obligations issued or guaranteed by the U.S. Government, its agencies or instrumentalities within the reinvestment portfolio.
-This action effectively eliminated risk in securities lending collateral reinvestment portfolio since securities issued or guaranteed by the U.S. Government are considered to be free of credit risk.
+This action effectively eliminated risk in securities lending collateral reinvestment portfolio since securities issued or guaranteed by the U.S. Government, its agencies of the investment portfolio since securities issued or guaranteed by the U.S. Government are considered to be free of credit risk.
 The maturities of the investments made with cash collateral generally do not match the maturities of the securities loaned because securities lending transactions can be terminated at will.